 Nivet-Carzon Gallery, Paris, From Paris with love

-Usually, during art fair galleries are showing their hits, but sometimes they also experiment – just like Nivet-Carzon Gallery, which at its stand showed the work of seven young French artists, mostly still students: Benoit Aubard, Alice Nikolaeva, Claire Tsorni, Claire Oliver, Dakota Raine Higgins, Paul Moragues, Romain Moncet, Victor Prokhorov.
+Usually, during art fair galleries are showing their hits, but sometimes they also experiment – just like Nivet-Carzon Gallery, which at its stand showed the work of seven young French artists, mostly still students: Benoit Aubard, Alice Nikolaeva, Claire Isorni, Claire Oliver, Dakota Raine Higgins, Paul Moragues, Romain Moncet, Victor Prokhorov.
 The show prepared by them gave some fresh air into the atmosphere of the fair.
 Their works were funny, pop and focused on personal emotions.
-I particularly liked the inflatable minimalist sculptures, which become more flaccid every hour, and a barbecue on which plastic sausages were baked.
+I particularly liked the inflatable minimalist sculptures, which become more flaccid every hour, and a barbecue on which ceramics sausages were baked.

 POST Gallery, Kaunas, Butō Dance Theater “Okarukas”, Dolls 2.0

 And what when you decide not to show any material artworks, and beside it present a performance?
 This happened with POST Gallery, but the result was worth seeing.
 For ArtVilnius’18 the gallery cooperated with Butō Dance Theater “Okarukas,” which prepared a special guided tour by by performers looking like strange, cyborg gallery girls, which appeared to straddle a fine line between modern art and art policy.
 The performance ended with a joint dance of cyborgs, which in the end broke down as it was intended.

 Contour Art Gallery, Vilnius